Don’t trust everything you see on the Internet: Mental health myths to ignore

 “It’s important to recognize this and to make sure that we are checking information we are reliant upon regarding our own mental health against several different places or platforms in order to find information that is reliable,” says psychologist Doreen Dodgen-Magee, PsyD, in the Everyday Health article.

-When the subject is as important as mental health, we must work to separate fact from fiction.
+When the subject is as important as mental health, we must understand the common mental health myths.

 Myth #1: When it comes to mental health, we’re at the mercy of our biology.

 You might have heard someone say a particular mental health disorder “runs in the family.”
 Researchers have long suspected genes play a role in how likely we are to develop mental illness.
 According to an overview in the American Journal of Psychiatry, data from the study of twins have estimated that:

 - Heritability – the measure of how much the variability in a trait can be contributed to genetic factors – for anxiety disorders, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and major depressive disorder is about 20-45%.